vals/letmeguesswhereyourefrom.com/post.md

 	            fh.write('{}\t{}\n'.format(name, country))

 <br>
 There are some obvious problems with this.
-Not all lines we parse out are actually lists of names, but other lists.
-Additionally the larger countries have so many entries that they link to lists of sublists rather than actualy lists.
-This includes the US and China.
+Not all lines I parse out are actually lists of names, but other lists.
+Additionally the larger countries have so many entries that they link to lists of sublists rather than actually lists.
+(This includes US and China.)
 The number of countries isn't that high and it would be possible to just add these manually.
 But I don't feel like doing that and will ignore those cases.

-To make downstream analysis easier, we romanize all names using the unidecode package.
-This translates all characters in names to ASCII.
+To make downstream analysis easier, I romanized all names using the unidecode package.
+This translates all characters in the names to ASCII.

 In total the process fetches in total 68,634 names distributed over 214 countries.